athanoikon/HappyHabits/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

 ## Our Pledge
-We as contributors and maintainers pledge to make participation in MyDailyHabits a welcoming and inclusive experience for everyone.
+We as contributors and maintainers pledge to make participation in HappyHabits a welcoming and inclusive experience for everyone.

 ## Our Standards
 Examples of positive behavior: